QuakTH/Intro_to_algo_solve/README.md

 All codes were made by myself by referencing the lecture, lecture notes, lecture codes

 Use the `.venv` environment made only for this project

+Before using the codes in the repository make sure you activate the virtual environment and run `pip install /path/to/this/repo`